Awesome

 - Animation engine built from the ground up (not tied to Core Animation).

-- Motions can be grouped, sequenced, and nested in any arrangement and have reversing and repeating actions applied at any level.
+, even part of a path. - All motion classes can be grouped, sequenced, and nested in any arrangement and have reversing and repeating actions applied at any level.

 - Powerfully modular – most aspects can be customized or outright replaced to fit your specific needs.